biomarkersParkinson/paradigma/CONTRIBUTING.md

 ```

 `build-docs` accepts arguments `--dev` to skip execution of notebooks and `--no-nbconvert` to skip
 conversion of notebooks to markdown.
-To speeds up development significantly if no changes are
+This speeds up development significantly if no changes are
 made to notebooks.

 6. Commit your changes and open a pull request.